leeanntsab/f5hug/docs/class4/module1/lab1-create-lb.rst

 We then connect to the AWS resource via it's Public IP address.
 Next we will demonstrate how we can securely connect to your private AWS resources via a Distributed Cloud Mesh node.

-Exercise 4: Private Origin Pool
+Exercise 3: Private Origin Pool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this exercise we will create a new origin pool that connects to our AWS site via the F5 Distributed Clouds Global Network.
+In this exercise we will create a new origin pool that connects to our AWS site via the F5 Distributed Cloud.

 #.
-Navigate the menu to go to "Manage"->"Load Balancers"->"Origin Pools".
+Navigate the menu to go to Manage --> Load Balancers --> Origin Pools.
 Click on *Add Origin Pool*.

    |op-add-pool|